 According to the international rulings and the Luxembourg laws and regulations inter alia, but not exclusively, the Luxembourg anti money laundering and terror-financing law of 12 November 2004 as amended (the "AML-TFL Law"), the Grand Duchy regulation of 1 February 2010 and CSSF regulation 12-02 of 14 December 2012 as well as any amendments or successive rulings related to these, it is the responsibility of financial service companies to prevent the misuse of UCIs for money laundering and terror-financing purposes.
-As a result of such regulations, the Company must in principle establish the identity of each prospective investor.
-The Company may request any document from a prospective investor that it considers necessary for such identification.
+As a result of such regulations, the Company must apply due diligence measures on both investors and investments, following a risk based approach.